Alphabet to shut Google+ social site after user data exposed

 Security and privacy experts and financial analysts questioned the decision.

-“Users have the right to be notified if their information could have been compromised,” said Jacob Lehmann, managing director at legal firm Friedman CyZen.
+“Users have the right to be notified if their information could have been compromised,” said Jacob Lehmann, managing director at consulting and accounting firm Friedman CyZen.
 “This is a direct result of the scrutiny that Facebook dealt with regarding the Cambridge Analytica scandal.”

 Google+ launched in 2011 as the advertising giant grew more concerned about competition from Facebook, which could pinpoint ads to users based on data they had shared about their friends, likes and online activity.

-Google+ copied Facebook with status updates and news feeds and let people organise their groups of friends into what it calls “circles.”
+Google+ copied Facebook with status updates and news feeds and let people organize their groups of friends into what it calls “circles.”

 But Google+ and the company’s other experiments with social media struggled to win over users because of complicated features and privacy mishaps.